 For information, for Users other than Users in the categories to which this Section 15 applies, the liability for and security requirements in respect of Final Sums, which are due on termination of a Construction Agreement are as set out in the Construction Agreement (and in the proforma attached at CUSC Schedule 2, Exhibit 3).

+From the PCF Activation Date, the Cancellation Charge shall include the Progression Commitment Fee payable in accordance with this Section 15.
+For the avoidance of doubt, the Progression Commitment Fee is not payable before the PCF Activation Date.

 For the avoidance of doubt, in addition to the Cancellation Charge, Termination Amounts also apply in respect of Transmission Connection Assets.

 3 The Company shall apply and calculate the Cancellation Charge in accordance with Part Two of this Section 15.

-The Cancellation Charge is made up of a number of components: the “Pre Trigger Amount”, “Attributable Works Cancellation Charge” and “Wider Cancellation Charge” which apply at different stages.
+The Cancellation Charge is made up of a number of components: the “Pre Trigger Amount”, “Attributable Works Cancellation Charge”, “Wider Cancellation Charge” and (from the PCF Activation Date) the “Progression Commitment Fee” which apply at different stages.

 4 As provided for at Paragraph 3.5, the Attributable Works Cancellation Charge can be (at the User’s election in accordance with Paragraph 7) on the basis of the Fixed Cancellation Charge (Paragraph 3.6) rather than the Actual Attributable Works Cancellation Charge (Paragraph 3.7).